zachvalenta/npi-api/README.md

 📮 __feedback plz__

-Figured I'd show you guys what I did Wednesday night after work and make sure I was barking up the right tree before writing unit tests 😓
+Figured I'd show you guys what I did Wednesday night after work and make sure I was barking up the right tree 😓